crownstone/website/23-research.md

 not forget your wallet or handbag if you leave the house!
 Even simple beacons can be used (they can be as cheap as three dollars) for asset tracking.
 * If you set up a connection over Bluetooth, even with an iPhone, this takes around two seconds.
-If you enter a room and the lights have to switch on, this happens only after a noticable delay.
+If you enter a room and the lights have to switch on, this happens only after a noticeable delay.
 In contrast, if the network itself can decide what happens if a person enters a room, the *latency* can be reduced significantly.

 Our current research on indoor positioning does not yet address in-network localization:

-- Human SLAM: Simultaneous Localisation and Configuration (SLAC) of indoor Wireless Sensor Networks and their users (Wouter Bulten, 2015, [pdf](https://crownstone.rocks/attachments/thesis/wouterbulten.pdf))
+- Human SLAM: Simultaneous Localization and Configuration (SLAC) of indoor Wireless Sensor Networks and their users (Wouter Bulten, 2015, [pdf](https://crownstone.rocks/attachments/thesis/wouterbulten.pdf))

 ![SLAC overview]({{ site.url }}/attachments/slac-overview.png "SLAC overview"){: style="max-width: 100%"}